fledge-iot/fledge-filter-delta/docs/index.rst

   - Configure the parameters of the delta filter

-    - **Tolerance Measure**:  Tells whether *Tolerance Value* is specified as a percentage or an absolute value.
+    - **Tolerance Measure**:  Defines if the *Tolerance Value* represents a percentage change or an absolute change.

     - **Tolerance Value**:  The tolerance percentage/value when comparing reading data.
 Only values that differ by more than this percentage/value will be considered as different from each other.